dtrckd/simplon_datai_2020/brief_3/brief.md

 Furthermore, Mr Pontier wants
 * to understand how the algorithm works,
-* compare the performance with several classification algorithms
+* to compare the performance with several classification algorithms
 * to observe the convergence of a grandient descent algorithm for further investigation.